 2nd Creative Photography plus Park Street Landscape Competition

-In the first part of tonight Steve Slater and Mike Perry will take us through some of the mystique around creative photography and creative processing (what is it / how can we discover our own creativity etc.).
+In the first part of tonight Mike Perry will take us through some of the mystique around creative photography and creative processing (what is it / how can we discover our own creativity etc.).
 Steve Murphy will also introduce members to the Creative Image Processing challenge to be held in February

 9th The Art of Wildlife by Bob Brindsurch